At what age does baby regulate their temperature?

 How do I know if my baby is cold at night?

-As we saw earlier, these body parts are good indicators of your child's cold sensation.
+As we saw earlier, these parts of the body are good indicators of your child's sense of cold.
 Cold extremities are not synonymous with being cold.

 Pale skin

-If your child's skin is paler than usual, it's also a sign to take into account.
+If your child's skin is paler than usual, that is also a sign to take into account.

-If your child is crying even though they've been fed and their diaper is clean, it may be a sign that they're cold.
+If your child is crying when they have been fed and their nappy is clean, it may be a sign that they are cold.

-A baby who is a bit too calm (while not sleeping) can also be a sign that your child is in hypothermia.
-Do you have any doubts?
-Take their temperature!
+A baby who is a little too calm (when they are not sleeping) can also be a sign that your child is experiencing hypothermia.
+Have a doubt?
+Temperatuuuure!

 Does a cold baby cry?

-Yes, besides the signs to observe (cold neck, bluish lips, shivering...), crying can indicate that your child is cold.
-And conversely, it can indicate that the baby is hot.
+Yes, in addition to the signs to look for (cold neck, bluish lips, shivering...), crying can indicate that your child is cold.
+And conversely, it can indicate that baby is too hot.

-Simply because they are not capable of it, it requires a lot of energy from them.
+Simply because they are not capable of it — it requires a great deal of energy from them.

 How to dress baby at night?

-It's better to layer clothes than to put on a single very thick layer.
-The key is to observe your child and their feelings.
-We have made a complete guide on how to dress baby at night here :)
+It is better to layer clothing than to put on a single very thick layer.
+The key is to observe your child and how they feel.
+We have put together a complete guide for dressing baby at night here :)